Wintering Your Plants

 If you humidify winter rooms, plants won’t need water as often.
 Dry air means watering.

-Exceptions to drying out between watering: Potted citrus and ferns require consistently moist soil.
+Exceptions to drying out between watering: Some tropical plants and ferns require consistently moist soil.
 Always research plant moisture needs if you’re unsure.

 When you do water, never allow plants to sit overnight in water that collects in the drainage saucer.